 - Classroom interaction with experienced instructors

-- Demonstration and hands-on training in the care and use of equipment
+- Demonstration and hands-on training in the inspection, care and use of personal protective and rescue equipment

 - Detailed handouts, videos and quizzes

 The confined space entry training program is designed for employers, supervisors and workers who enter or perform related work around confined spaces.
 Ask about our customized confined space courses for managers, employers, health and safety administrators and those responsible for implementing confined space policies or programs.